sguilas/Needleman-Wunsch-Traceback/README.md

 It uses a 2D array to assign alignment scores as the strings are checked then traces back through the alignemnt scores until it rebuilds the string with the similarities aligned.

 This was a class project where we were given instruction on the basic premise but was left to figure out for ourselves.

+How to use:

+Just put 2 strings in the constructor.
+Ex.
+String a = "ABDCG";
+String b = "ACBDG";
+dna(a,b);

+Should return the two strings deconstrcuted and aligned.